FI-modules and stability for representations of symmetric groups: -modules FI -modules and graded FI-modules

-In this section we define FI-algebras and co-FI-algebras and establish their basic properties. \para{Graded FI-modules of finite type} In many applications it is useful to introduce a graded version of finite generation.
-For example, the sequence of rings $R_n = \set{k[x_1, \ldots, x_n]}$ is not finitely generated when considered as an FI-module $R$, since the individual $R_n$ are not even finite-dimensional $k$-vector spaces (assuming for simplicity that $k$ is a field).
-However, when $R$ is endowed with the usual grading in which each $x_i$ has grade $1$, each graded piece of $R$ is a finitely generated FI-module.
+The FI-modules that arise in the applications of \S\ref{section:FIalgebrasandcoinv}, \S\ref{section:configspaces}, and \S\ref{section:moduli} all come with a natural grading.
+When this happens, the FI-module will almost never be finitely generated, even if the graded pieces are.
+For example, the FI-module that associates to a finite set $S$ the polynomial algebra ${R_S\coloneq \Q[x_s\,|\,s\in S]}$ is definitely not finitely generated, since $R_S$ is not even finite-dimensional for a fixed set $S$.
+However, for any fixed $i\geq 0$, the homogeneous degree-$i$ polynomials form a sub-FI-module $R^i$ which is finitely generated in degree $\leq i$.
 This example motivates the following definition.

-\begin{definition}[{\bf Graded FI-modules of finite type}] A \emph{graded FI-module} $V=\bigoplus V^i$ is a functor from FI to the category of graded $k$-modules.
-Note that each $V^i$ is itself an FI-module.
-We say a graded FI-module $V$ is \emph{of finite type} if each FI-module $V^i$ is a finitely generated FI-module.
-If $V$ is supported in non-negative degrees, we say that $V$ has \emph{slope $\leq m$} if each FI-module $V^i$ has weight $\leq m\cdot i$. \end{definition} Note that if $V$ is a graded FI-module of finite type, then any quotient of $V$ is of finite type, and over a field of characteristic~0 any submodule of $V$ is also of finite type.
-If $V$ has slope $\leq m$ then any subquotient of $V$ has slope $\leq m$.
-Although a graded FI-module can be of finite type without having finite slope (if $\wt(V^i)$ grows faster than linearly), we do not know of any interesting examples where this is the case.
+Recall that a graded FI-module $V$ is a functor from $\FI$ to $\N$-graded $k$-modules.
+For each $i\geq 0$, restricting $V_S$ to the piece $V^i_S$ in grading $i$ yields an FI-module $V^i$, and $V$ is equivalent to the collection of FI-modules $\{V^i\}_{i\in \N}$. \begin{definition}[{\bf Graded FI-modules of finite type}] Let $V$ be a graded FI-module.
+We say that $V$ is \emph{of finite type} if each FI-module $V^i$ is a finitely generated FI-module.
+If $k$ is a field of characteristic~0, we say that $V$ has \emph{slope $\leq m$} if $\wt(V^i)\leq m\cdot i$ for all $i\in \N$.
+(For instance, this occurs when $V^i$ is generated in degree $\leq m\cdot i$, via Proposition~\ref{pr:fgweight}.) \end{definition} If $V$ is a graded FI-module of finite type, any quotient of $V$ is of finite type.
+When $k$ contains $\Q$, Theorem~\ref{th:noetherian} implies that any \emph{subquotient} of $V$ is of finite type.
+If $V$ has slope $\leq m$, any subquotient of $V$ has slope $\leq m$.
+(Whenever we speak about slope, we implicitly assume that $k$ is a field of characteristic 0, since the weight of an FI-module is only defined in this case.)
+Although a graded FI-module over $k$ can be of finite type without having finite slope (if $\wt(V^i)$ grows faster than linearly), we do not know of any interesting examples where this is the case.